A fast stochastic interacting particle-field method for 3D parabolic parabolic Chemotaxis systems: numerical algorithms and error analysis: Abstract

 \section{Abstract}

-In this paper, we develop a novel numerical framework, the stochastic interacting particle-field method with particle-in-cell acceleration (SIPF-PIC), for the efficient simulation of the three-dimensional (3D) parabolic-parabolic Keller-Segel (KS) systems.
-The SIPF-PIC method integrates Lagrangian particle dynamics with spectral field solvers, by leveraging localized particle-grid interpolations and fast Fourier transform (FFT) techniques.
-For $P$ particles and $H$ Fourier modes per spatial dimension, the SIPF-PIC method achieves a computational complexity of $\mathcal{O}(P + H^3 \log H)$ per time step, a significant improvement over the original SIPF method (proposed in \cite{SIPF1}), which has a complexity of $\mathcal{O}(PH^3)$, while preserving numerical accuracy.
-Moreover, we establish a rigorous error analysis, proving that the discretization errors are of order $\mathcal{O}(H^{-16/13}+P^{-1/2}H^{4/13})$.
-Finally, we present numerical experiments to validate the theoretical convergence rates and demonstrate the computational efficiency of our new method.
-Notably, these experiments also show that the method captures complex blowup dynamics beyond single-point collapse, including ring-type singularities, where mass dynamically concentrates into evolving annular structures.
+In this paper, we develop a novel numerical framework, namely the stochastic interacting particle-field method with particle-in-cell acceleration (SIPF-PIC), for the efficient simulation of the three-dimensional (3D) parabolic-parabolic Keller-Segel (KS) systems.
+The SIPF-PIC method integrates Lagrangian particle dynamics with spectral field solvers by leveraging localized particle-grid interpolations and fast Fourier transform (FFT) techniques.
+For $P$ particles and $H$ Fourier modes per spatial dimension, the SIPF-PIC method achieves a computational complexity of $O(P + H^3 \log H)$ per time step, a significant improvement over the original SIPF method (proposed in \cite{SIPF1}), which has a computational complexity of $O(PH^3)$, while preserving numerical accuracy.
+Moreover, we carry out a rigorous error analysis for the proposed method and establish rigorous corresponding error estimates.
+Finally, we present numerical experiments to validate the convergence order and demonstrate the computational efficiency of the SIPF-PIC method.
+To the best of our knowledge, this work represents the first numerical approach that can resolve complex 3D blowup dynamics beyond single-point collapse, including the formation of ring-shaped singular structures.

 \begin{MSCcodes} 35K55, 65M12, 65M70, 65M75, 65Y20. \end{MSCcodes}